9001/copyparty/README.md

 click the [connect](http://127.0.0.1:3923/?hc) button in the control-panel to see connection instructions for windows, linux, macos

-dependencies: `python3 -m pip install --user -U impacket==0.10.0`
+dependencies: `python3 -m pip install --user -U impacket==0.11.0`
 * newer versions of impacket will hopefully work just fine but there is monkeypatching so maybe not

 some **BIG WARNINGS** specific to SMB/CIFS, in decreasing importance:
 * not entirely confident that read-only is read-only
 * the smb backend is not fully integrated with vfs, meaning there could be security issues (path traversal).
 Please use `--smb-port` (see below) and [prisonparty](./bin/prisonparty.sh)
-  * account passwords work per-volume as expected, but account permissions are coalesced; all accounts have read-access to all volumes, and if a single account has write-access to some volume then all other accounts also do
+  * account passwords work per-volume as expected, and so does account permissions (read/write/move/delete), but `--smbw` must be given to allow write-access from smb
-    * if no accounts have write-access to a specific volume, or if `--smbw` is not set, then writing to that volume from smb *should* be impossible
-    * will be fixed once [impacket v0.11.0](https://github.com/SecureAuthCorp/impacket/commit/d923c00f75d54b972bca573a211a82f09b55261a) is released
   * [shadowing](#shadowing) probably works as expected but no guarantees

 and some minor issues,